+Amethyst is the world’s most popular purple gem.
+It is the purple color variety of quartz that has been used in personal adornment for over 2000 years.
 Amethyst is the birthstone of February and an important New Age gem.
 It is used to produce faceted stones, cabochons, beads, tumbled stones, and many other items for jewelry and ornamental use.

 The world’s most important amethyst deposits are usually found in the fractures and cavities of igneous rocks.
+In Brazil and Uruguay large amounts of amethyst are found in the cavities of basalt flows.
 Large cavities can contain hundreds of pounds to several tons of amethyst crystals.
 Smaller cavities, known as geodes, are often opened in a way that displays the crystals inside and then fitted with a base that allows them to be used as home or office decor.
 They are popular sales items at rock shops and mineral shows.

 In 2016, mineral dealers began selling specimens of “grape agate”.
 The specimens were composed of tiny purple spheres that ranged in size between about 2 and 8 millimeters across.
 The specimens were called “grape agate” because of their purple color, their botryoidal habit (from the Greek botrys, meaning a “bunch of grapes”), and because of their translucent appearance.
 “Grape agate” quickly became a popular new mineral specimen because of its wonderful color, fun name, and interesting appearance.

 The material is not agate; instead, a more proper name would be botryoidal quartz.
 Even though the name “grape agate” is a misnomer, mineral collectors have hung on to the name because it is more fun and memorable than “botryoidal amethyst”.